ivandokov/depy/readme.md

 ### pack
 `depy pack` - create package with the files to be deployed.
 This can be used for manual deployment.

+### pack-list
+`depy pack-list` - list all files and directories which will be part of the package for deployment.
+This can be used for testing ignore directives.

 ### update
 `depy update [--beta|--dev]` - updates Depy to the latest stable version.
 If --beta is specified the updater will download the latest beta version.
 If --dev version is specified the updated will download the latest development version.